 For individuals with no relevant financial relationship(s) the learners will be informed that no relevant financial relationship(s) exist.
 (SCS 6.2)

 The source of all support from commercial interests will be disclosed to learners.
 When commercial support is 'in-kind' the nature of the support will be disclosed to learners.
 (SCS 6.3)

 'Disclosure' must never include the use of a trade name or a product-group message.
 (SCS 6.4)

 All disclosure information will be provided to learners prior to the beginning of the educational activity.
 (SCS 6.5)

 AASLD, as a CME provider, expects all faculty presentations be compliant with the ACCME content validation statements:

 - All recommendations involving clinical medicine in a CME activity must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.

 - All scientific research referred to, reported or used in CME in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection and analysis.

-- All recommendations, treatment, or manners of practicing medicine discussed in a CME activity must be within the definition of CME and must not be known to have risks or dangers that outweigh the benefits or to be ineffective in the treatment of patients.
+- Providers are not eligible for ACCME accreditation or reaccreditation if they present activities that promote recommendations, treatment, or manners of practicing medicine that are not within the definition of CME, or known to have risks or dangers that outweigh the benefits or known to be ineffective in the treatment of patients.